REBELinBLUE/deployer/README.md

 ## What it does

 * Deploys applications to multiple servers accessible via SSH
-* Clones your projects git repository
+* Clones your project's git repository
 * Installs composer dependencies
 * Runs arbitrary bash commands
 * Gracefully handles failure in any of these steps